sanketnchaware/sanketnchaware/README.md

 ---

 A Frontend Developer with over 3 years of professional experience building fast, responsive, and intuitive web applications.
-Sanket began his journey during the COVID era, successfully transitioning into tech through a rigorous 6-month full-stack development program.
-Since then, he has specialized in frontend technologies and contributed to scalable applications focused on performance, design, and user experience.
+Primarily focused on frontend technologies, with deep expertise in React.js, Redux Toolkit, and Tailwind CSS.
+The journey into tech began during the COVID era through a rigorous 6-month full-stack development program, laying a strong foundation across the entire MERN stack.

+While the main focus is on frontend development, there is also hands-on experience with backend technologies like Node.js, Express, and MongoDB—often applied in full-stack personal or collaborative projects to deliver complete, end-to-end solutions.

-Previously served as an **Associate Software Developer at Scube**, collaborating with cross-functional teams to bring ideas to life in dynamic and fast-paced environments.
-Currently based in his hometown and open to new opportunities that allow him to contribute to impactful projects and grow alongside innovative teams.
+Previously served as an **Associate Software Developer at Scube**, collaborating with cross-functional teams to turn ideas into working products in fast-paced environments.
+Currently open to opportunities that offer the chance to contribute to impactful projects while growing alongside innovative teams.

 ---